cosmos/cosmos-sdk/docs/core/encoding.md

 Another important use of Protobuf is the encoding and decoding of [transactions](./transactions.md).
-Transactions are defined by the application or the SDK, but passed to the underlying consensus engine in order to be relayed to other peers.
-Since the underlying consensus engine is agnostic to the application, it only accepts transactions in the form of raw bytes.
-The encoding is done by an object called `TxEncoder` and the decoding by an object called `TxDecoder`.
+Transactions are defined by the application or the SDK but are then passed to the underlying consensus engine to be relayed to other peers.
+Since the underlying consensus engine is agnostic to the application, the consensus engine accepts only transactions in the form of raw bytes.

+- The `TxEncoder` object performs the encoding.
+- The `TxDecoder` object performs the decoding.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc4/types/tx_msg.go#L83-L87